Looking to Rent a Property in Brentford, Chiswick, Ealing, Isleworth or Acton?

 Ensure wired smoke and carbon monoxide alarms are installed on every floor.
 All furniture must meet fire safety standards.

 If you move into a property, an energy efficiency rating certificate of at least E must be provided.

 Gas safety checks must be carried out and certificates provided to verify a qualified engineer has overseen the inspection.

 What can really make a difference to your experience as a tenant is finding the right letting agent to work with.
 Of course, you always have the option not to go through an agent but doing so lessens your protection and can mean you do not get the best possible value for your monthly spend.

 Take a look at letting agents in the area you want to move to and do some background research.
 If you know anyone renting in the area, ask who they used and if they are happy with the service.

 Do some background checks on the agency to see what sort of reviews they get from tenants.
-Check they are members of the Property Ombudsman and the UKALA bodies, which ensures they will provide a good quality level of service.
+Check they are members of the Property Ombudsman professional body, which ensures they will provide a good quality level of service.

 When you find a good letting agent you should sign up for regular property updates so you don’t miss out on any good opportunities.
 Let them know exactly what you are looking for so they can get to work on your behalf.
 They are experts in the local property market and will be able to source properties that may not be advertised openly on the market.

 In many cases agencies are fussy about the type of landlord they work with.
 They only want to work with trustworthy and reliable landlords who have good quality rental properties as they want to ensure the tenant gets the best possible deal.

 At Thorgills, our letting agents are experts within the local rental market and are always on hand to help you find your ideal property.
 If you would like to keep up-to-date with the latest properties to rent in Brentford, Chiswick, Ealing, Isleworth or Acton, register today.